wp-plugins/photonic/trunk/readme.txt

 For the plugin in action see the <a href='http://aquoid.com/news/plugins/photonic/'>plugin page</a>.

-1. To insert the shortcode for Photonic through the "Add Media" options click on "Add an Image".
+1. To insert the shortcode for Photonic through the Media Uploader click on "Add Media".
 2. You will see a new tab for "Photonic".
 3. Clicking on the "Photonic" tab will show you new tabs, one for each type of gallery.
 Fill out what you need and click "Insert into post"